CarlosCD/postcard/doc/usage_examples.md

     #   page_height:  Final page height in the units used.
 Default: 8.5
     #   text:         Text to be used in the back of the postcard (one line, describing the image).
 No default (no text)
     #   result_file:  Name of the result file, PDF format.
 If it exists it will use a different name.
 Default: postcard.pdf
+    #   extra_files:  Boolean, whether to generate or not intermediate files, for debugging purposes.
+Default: true
     #
     # Command-line options, overriding this file's (only two considered: artwork_file and verbose):
     #